 If you are looking for the best souvenirs from Canada or what to buy in Canada, you have come to the right place!
 One of my favorite things to do when traveling is to look for souvenirs to take home for family and friends and something for my bookshelf!
 My kids love hunting for the best souvenir for their collections and that made me put together this list of the best Canadian souvenirs.

-What to Buy in Canada: Best Souvenirs from Canada
+What to Buy in Canada: Best Canadian Souvenirs

 Probably what most people think of as one of the things that represent Canada is maple syrup.
 Available in gift shops across the country, as well as in airports and grocery stores, grab some to take home as it is one of the best presents from Canada.
 If you want the best bag for your buck, grab a bottle from Costco!